 3. Zika cases diagnosed in the UK

-The vector which transmits Zika virus is not found in the UK, and almost all cases are associated with travel to countries, territories or areas with active Zika virus transmission.
+The vector which transmits Zika virus is not found in the UK, and almost all cases are associated with travel to countries or areas with active Zika virus transmission.

-- 144 cases with virus detected [PCR positive]
+- 8 cases with virus detected (PCR positive)

-- 47 cases with antibody evidence indicating recent infection [seroconversion]
+- 2 cases with antibody evidence indicating recent infection (seroconversion)

-and 90 cases that have antibody evidence highly indicative of recent infection (Zika-specific IgM) [probable cases].
+and 8 cases with antibody evidence (Zika-specific IgM) highly indicative of recent infection (probable cases).

-Of the total 281 travel-associated cases reported, seven have been diagnosed in pregnant women.
+So far in 2017, no cases have been diagnosed in pregnant women.

-*The cases acquired in North America had travelled to the high risk area of Miami-Dade County in Florida
+*The cases acquired in North America had travelled to Miami-Dade County in Florida

 The majority of Zika cases in the UK have travelled to the Caribbean and South and Central America.